DEV Community

 A list:

-• is an ordered collection to use non-huge data not to get MemoryError.
+• should use non-huge data not to get MemoryError.

 • allows duplicated elements (even with different types).